 Project to internationally promote vocational training

-The German Mittelstand (a socio-economic model comparable to the middle class) and also craftsmenship in general, form the backbone of German economy.
-For many emerging and developing countries, vocational training offers an opportunity for a positive economic and, as a consequence, also political development.
+The German Mittelstand (a socio-economic model comparable to the middle class) as well as craftsmanship in general, form the backbone of the German economy.
+For many emerging and developing nations, vocational training provides an opportunity for positive economic and consequently political development.
 At the same time, the apprenticeship system faces enormous challenges.
-Not only in Germany, but above all in emerging and developing countries, fewer and fewer school graduates choose a vocational training over a university degree.
+Not only in Germany, but above all in emerging and developing nations, fewer and fewer school graduates are choosing vocational trainings over university degrees.

-- 20 young entrepreneurs from 18 different countries work together for 10 weeks on the Sinal do Vale campus in Brazil on concrete measures to internationally promote vocational training.
-The solutions should be sustainable, scalable and applicable in different emerging and developing countries.
+- 17 young entrepreneurs from 14 different countries worked together for 10 weeks on the Sinal do Vale campus in Brazil.
+They devised concrete measures to internationally promote vocational training.
+Their mission was to find sustainable and scalable ideas that could be implement in different national settings.

-- Afterwards, they return to their home countries to launch their own ventures.
-During a 10 month period they will be supported be the DO School with skills and methods, mentorship and advice from their peers within the DO School network.
+- Afterwards, the fellows will be returning to their home countries to launch their own ventures.
+During a 10-month period they will be supported by the DO School through skills and methods trainings, a mentorship programme, and advice from their peers within the DO school network.

 - Final concept: “Up Network” – a global network that brings together youths, enterprises, and innovative industries on a local level.